ptakf-uek/CeneoWebScraperExtra/README.md

 ***

-CeneoWebScraper is a simple website-scraping project created in order to learn operating several popular libraries and packages, including the Flask microframework and the Bootstrap CSS framework.
+CeneoWebScraper is a simple website-scraping project created in order to learn working with several popular libraries and packages, including the Flask microframework and the Bootstrap CSS framework.

 ***